 L O A D I N G

 No. The fog is made up of water, glycol and glycerine.
-The glycol and glycerine we use are food grade and are present in every day products such as toothpaste, pharmaceuticals and even chewing gum.
+The glycol and glycerine we use are food-grade and are present in everyday products such as toothpaste, pharmaceuticals and even chewing gum.
 It is completely harmless, has no adverse effect and will not contaminate.

 That’s the big question.
-It all depends on your needs, a fully integrated multi-device system with strobes and sounders will cost significantly more than a single machine.
+It all depends on your needs.
+A fully integrated multi-device system with strobes and sounders will cost significantly more than a single machine.

-A large area such as a warehouse will require several machines to protect; it’s also important to consider the machine placement, we recommend that you focus the smoke on the assets you need to protect.
-Another advanced technique to help smoke go further is to use a ducted system- the generator fires into a small channel of plastic pipes with outlets staggered throughout will distribute the smoke so it covers a larger area.
-Talk to your sales representative about the most cost-effective way to protect your property.
+An advanced technique to help fog go further is to use a ducted system – the generator fires into a small channel of plastic pipes with outlets staggered throughout that distribute the smoke over a larger area.

 If the Smoke Screen is installed correctly then there is no possibility of damage.